-This has been a really great week.
-In terms of my career, I am very pleased with the direction in which it is heading
+This has been a really great week for ma and I am very pleased with the direction everything is heading in.

 On Friday, I did some filming for a friend and her film group at Goldsmith’s University.
 It was a very fun day of filming and eating delicious brownies.
-Plus we all got along so well.
-Everyone was professional and highly creative which inevitability encouraged me, and my fellow actor Marcus, to be more creative and daring in our performance.
+Everyone was professional and highly creative which inevitability encouraged me and my fellow actor, Marcus, to be more creative and daring in with our performances.
 I’m really looking forward to seeing what the short film will look like once it has been edited.

 Next week I have an audition for a play at Gate Theatre.
 I don’t have exact details yet, but I do know that it is a play based on the Liberian Civil war.
-In November, I auditioned for a part in a play called ‘Liberian Girl’ and I did a lot of prep for it.
-Conveniently, I can use a lot of the homework I did for ‘Liberian Girl’ to assist me in preparing for this upcoming audition!
+Last November, I auditioned for ‘Liberian Girl’ at the Royal Court and did a lot of prep for it.
+Conveniently, I can use a lot of the homework I did for ‘Liberian Girl’ to prepare for this upcoming audition!